suncoast-devs/handbook/lessons/front-end-safari/content-first.md

 # Our final page structure

-Here is what our page looks like so far and below that the HTML we are starting with.
+Here is what our page looks like so far, and below that is the HTML we are starting with.

 ![](assets/content-only.jpg)